AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 1. Requests and responses occur in correlated (but not blocking) pairs.
 1. Controlled Devices (and their inventory of objects) have persistent application relationships with Controllers.
 1. Prompt discovery of Device failure or communication failure is a required feature of the protocol.
-1. Devices shall report changing parameters to subscribing Controllers.
-Subscriptions are valid through the conclusion of the control session unless explicitly un-subscribed.
+1. Devices report changing parameters to subscribing Controllers as defined by the protocol in use.
-1. When a communication failure occurs, the control session behaviour shall be well-defined under the protocol in use.
+1. When a communication failure occurs, the control session behaviour is defined by the protocol in use.

 ## Events, Notifications, and Subscriptions

 NCA supports the use of multiple simultaneous Controllers.
 Those Controllers might be coordinated - when a system has redundant Controllers, for example - or they might be uncoordinated - for example, when a system includes Controllers from multiple manufacturers.

 A common multiple Controller case arises when a network-controlled device includes a non-blank front panel.
 The front panel is a separate Controller.
 Thus, every case in which NCA controls Devices that have their own physical controls is a multiple-controller application.

 In all multiple-controller situations, timely tracking of parameter and state updates is required for error-free Device control.
 NCA's update-tracking mechanism is the **event.** An event is anything that happens inside a Device that a Controller may need to know about.

 Historically, controllers have often tracked device changes by polling.
 A goal of NCA is to render polling completely unnecessary in all cases.
 To this end, NCA events generate **notifications**.
 A notification is a spontaneous message from a Device to one or more Controllers that announces the occurrence of an event and gives its particulars.

 Not all Controllers need to know about all events.
 When a Controller wants to be informed of the occurrence of a certain event in a certain object, it registers a **subscription** with the Device.
 A subscription causes a **notification message** to be delivered to the subscribing Controller whenever the designated event is raised in the designated object.

-Once registered, a subscription remains in effect for the life of the control session, unless the Controller cancels it or the Controller's session ends.
+Once registered, a subscription remains in effect for the life of the control session, unless the Controller cancels it or the control session ends.

 Subscriptions and their implementation are protocol-specific.